amundsno/dotfiles/README.md

 # Dotfiles

-Automated setup for a new macOS development environment.
+Automated setup for a new macOS development environment using Stow.

 ## Quick Start
 ```sh